Loyola University Chicago

 Students will develop skills in observation, concentration and imagination, as well as critical skills in script analysis

-THTR 267 Acting Theories &Techniques II (3 Credit Hours)
+THTR 267 Acting Theories and Techniques II (3 Credit Hours)

 Interdisciplinary Option: Shakespeare Studies